xiangaoole/EditorJumper-X/README.md

 ## Support

-If you encounter any issues or have questions, please [open an issue](https://github.com/your-username/EditorJumper-X/issues) on GitHub.
+If you encounter any issues or have questions, please [open an issue](https://github.com/xiangaoole/EditorJumper-X/issues) on GitHub.

+## Version Policy

+- Homebrew tap always provides the latest version
+- Previous versions remain available as [GitHub Releases](https://github.com/xiangaoole/EditorJumper-X/releases)
+- Users can upgrade with: `brew upgrade --cask xiangaoole/tap/editor-jumper-for-xcode`